Other Places to Visit

 us with your suggestions, ideas, comments, or new information.

 these Stratford pages is based on the Stratford-upon-Avon

 Make the most of your visit with a guided walk around Stratford to see the Shakespeare Town Houses, Royal Shakespeare Theatres, River Avon, Guild Chapel, 15th century timber-framed buildings and the Holy Trinity Church.
 The guide will entertain and inform with amusing anecdotes, tales of fires, flood, plague, mediaeval cures and history of the town.
 The ideal way to discover Stratford and Shakespeare.
 Duration approx. 2

-	Daily walks.
-Monday, Tuesday, Wednesday, Thursday and Friday at 11am.
-Saturday and Sunday at 11am and 2pm.
+Daily walks: Sunday, Monday, Tuesday, Wednesday, Thursday and Friday at 11am.
+Saturday at 11am and 2pm.
 Adults £6, Concessions £5,

 Children (under 16) £3, (under 8's free).
 You will receive discount vouchers with your ticket to save money in Stratford at specially selected shops, restaurants, pubs and attractions.